Daily use

 The curate nudge

 You don’t have to remember to curate.
-SessionStart counts pending session logs and, once the queue is worth your attention, appends a one-line nudge to the injected context and prints a visible warning to stderr.
+SessionStart counts the curation queue, meaning captured sessions that still need /kk-curate; this includes both logs awaiting proposal extraction and extracted logs awaiting curator review.
+Once the queue is worth your attention, it appends a one-line nudge to the injected context and prints a visible warning to stderr.
+It also attempts a native desktop notification when supported by the OS (osascript on macOS, notify-send on Linux).
+Missing or headless notification backends are skipped silently.
 It escalates to a loud heading when the queue is large or stale.
-The thresholds are configurable — see Internals → Hooks.
+The thresholds and notification opt-out are configurable.
+See Internals → Hooks and Installation → Configuration.

 Curate